HMS Foudroyant (1798): Post-war

 When Foudroyant came out of dock in 1819, she took up her role as guard ship in Plymouth Dock (renamed Devonport 1824) until about 1860.
 Throughout this period she was in and out of dock on several occasions for repairs.
 In 1862 she was converted into a gunnery training vessel, a role she fulfilled until 1884.
 She was thereafter stationed at Devonport on dockyard duties, and was attached as to tender to the gunnery schoolship HMS Cambridge.

 She was finally placed on the Sales List in 1891 and sold out of the service the following January for £2,350.
 Bought by J. Read of Portsmouth, she was promptly resold to German shipbreakers.
 This prompted a storm of public protest.
+Arthur Conan Doyle published a poem called "For Nelson's Sake" which protested this sale.
 Philanthropist G. Wheatly Cobb of Caldicot Castle then bought her to use as a training ship for boys and restored her to her original appearance at a cost of £25,000.
 To offset the restoration cost, it was then decided to exhibit her at various seaside resorts.